dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/04-archive/2025/BUGFIX_2025-11-09_SetFocusDispatcherContext.md

 ## Root Cause
 The `ExecuteSetFocus` method in `OperationExecutor.ElementOps.cs` was using `System.Windows.Application.Current?.Dispatcher.BeginInvoke()` to execute focus logic on the UI thread.
 This approach had two issues:

-1. **Dispatcher Context**: When called from SpyWindow, `Application.Current.Dispatcher` refers to SpyWindow's dispatcher, not the target PACS application's dispatcher.
+1. **Dispatcher Context**: When called from AutomationWindow, `Application.Current.Dispatcher` refers to AutomationWindow's dispatcher, not the target PACS application's dispatcher.
 2. **Unnecessary Complexity**: UIA's `AutomationElement.Focus()` method can be called from any thread without requiring dispatcher marshalling.

 ### Error Behavior
 - ? **Worked**: When called from MainViewModel automation (same dispatcher context)
-- ? **Failed**: When called from SpyWindow "Run" button (different dispatcher context)
+- ? **Failed**: When called from AutomationWindow "Run" button (different dispatcher context)
 - **Symptom**: Operation appeared to complete but focus wasn't actually set

 ## Solution